 What are the steps for calling a senior pastor and head of staff?

-PC(USA) guidelines deter us from moving forward until Chandler’s role is officially vacant.
-This fall, the existing nominating committee will begin to discern who to call to serve on the pastor nominating committee, or PNC.
+PC(USA) guidelines deterred us from moving forward until Chandler officially retired.
+The existing nominating committee will now begin to discern who to call to serve on the pastor nominating committee, or PNC.
 The average length of time for the PNC’s work is 18-24 months.
 (More on that below!)
 As a part of their process, the PNC reflects on the strengths of Westminster: who we are, ways we are strong and healthy, and ways we can continue to move forward.
 Their process includes a mission study, a review of the church’s vision statement, and completing a Church Information Form, a congregational profile that describes the values, missions, and intention of the church.
 This will absolutely include input from the congregation.

 How is the pastor nominating committee, or PNC, created?

 The members of the PNC are initially called by our nominating committee.
 Our nominating committee (elected each year at our congregational meeting) calls elders, deacons, trustees, and Memorial Trust members to ministry at Westminster—and sometimes a pastor nominating committee!